OPCFoundation/UA-CloudCommander/README.md

 ### Read Payload

-Reads a UANode on an OPC UA server that must be in the UA Cloud Commander's network, example parameters:
+Reads a UA Node on an OPC UA server that must be in the UA Cloud Commander's network, example parameters:

 ```json
 {